drewdeponte/git-ps-book/src/guides/add-patches-to-your-stack.md

 ```

 Now we just `gps add`, `git dc` to verify our staged code.
 All looks good.
 We
-create another patchh using `gps c` and enter the message.
+create another patch using `gps c` and enter the message.

 ```
 Add bar() function